Roger Ebert: Critical style

 Alex Ross, music critic for The New Yorker, wrote of how Ebert had influenced his writing: "I noticed how much Ebert could put across in a limited space.
-He didn’t waste time clearing his throat.
+He didn't waste time clearing his throat.
 'They meet for the first time when she is in her front yard practicing baton-twirling,' begins his review of Badlands.
-Often, he managed to smuggle the basics of the plot into a larger thesis about the movie, so that you don’t notice the exposition taking place: 'Broadcast News is as knowledgeable about the TV news-gathering process as any movie ever made, but it also has insights into the more personal matter of how people use high-pressure jobs as a way of avoiding time alone with themselves.'
+Often, he managed to smuggle the basics of the plot into a larger thesis about the movie, so that you don't notice the exposition taking place: 'Broadcast News is as knowledgeable about the TV news-gathering process as any movie ever made, but it also has insights into the more personal matter of how people use high-pressure jobs as a way of avoiding time alone with themselves.'
 The reviews start off in all different ways, sometimes with personal confessions, sometimes with sweeping statements.
 One way or another, he pulls you in.
 When he feels strongly, he can bang his fist in an impressive way.
 His review of Apocalypse Now ends thus: 'The whole huge grand mystery of the world, so terrible, so beautiful, seems to hang in the balance.'"

-In his introduction to The Great Movies III, he writes:
+In his introduction to The Great Movies III, he wrote:

-“People often ask me, ‘Do you ever change your mind about a movie?’
-Hardly ever, although I may refine my opinion.
-Among the films here, I’ve changed on The Godfather Part II and Blade Runner.
-My original review of Part II puts me in mind of the ‘brain cloud’ that besets Tom Hanks in Joe Versus the Volcano.
-I was simply wrong.
-In the case of Blade Runner, I think the director’s cut by Ridley Scott simply plays much better.
-I also turned around on Groundhog Day, which made it into this book when I belatedly caught on that it wasn’t about the weatherman’s predicament but about the nature of time and will.
-Perhaps when I first saw it I allowed myself to be distracted by Bill Murray's mainstream comedy reputation.
-But someone in film school somewhere is probably even now writing a thesis about how Murray's famous cameos represent an injection of philosophy into those pictures.”

-In the first Great Movies, he wrote that:
+In the first Great Movies, he wrote:

 Preferences

 Favorites

-In an essay looking back at his first twenty-five years as a film critic, Ebert wrote:
+In an essay looking back at his first 25 years as a film critic, Ebert wrote: